 "I love you, Angel.
 It's okay that we love each other.
 I'm not sorry the Powers decided to bind your soul.
 They decided when it should happen, and us being together isn't a betrayal of what you and Buffy had.
 I know she was hurt when you told her about us, but she's had time to adjust."

-Giles didn't know what to think about the situation with Buffy's absence.
-None of them had expected her to walk away from them or the Hellmouth.
+Giles didn't know what to think about Buffy's absence.
+No one had expected her to simply walk away from them, or the Hellmouth.
 The First's attacks became more violent within days of her disappearance, but for the past week, it was nowhere to be found.
 He knew the First wasn't through with them.
-This was the calm before the storm but the others wouldn't believe him.
-He even went so far as to tell them that Buffy needed to return as their leader.
+This was the calm before the storm, but the others wouldn't believe him.
+He even went so far as to tell them Buffy needed to return as their leader.
 No one would listen to him.
-Kennedy spoke for the Potentials, saying they felt that Faith was doing a fine job as Head Slayer.
+Kennedy spoke for the Potentials, saying they felt Faith was doing a fine job as Head Slayer.
 Faith remained unusually quiet.

 Willow had tried several locator spells, but with no luck.
 Xander thought Buffy would return when she was ready.
-After all, it wasn't the first time that she had run away from her responsibilities.
-Anya piped up stating that, if it was her, she'd go somewhere with nice beaches and cute cabana boys that deliver those drinks with the little umbrellas in them.
-She was starting to think leaving was looking good to her too.
-That earned her several glares, which she ignored in typical Anya fashion.
+After all, it wasn't the first time she had run away from her responsibilities.
+Anya piped up stating if it was her, she'd go somewhere with nice beaches and cute cabana boys who delivered those drinks with the little umbrellas in them.
+She was starting to think leaving was looking good.
+It earned her several glares, which she ignored in typical Anya fashion.
 Andrew went off on a Star Wars spiel that had everyone yelling at him.

-Giles felt they didn't understand the urgency he felt, and seemed to think they could just sit back and wait for Buffy to come back home.
+Giles felt they didn't understand the urgency he felt, and seemed to think they could just sit back and wait for Buffy to return.
 They were wrong.
 A deep-seated knowledge led him to research with even more dedication.
-Dawn, however, believed him, and decided to help him research.
-Her new found maturity took a step backward when she found that Buffy had left town.
-She soon got over it, and seemed happy that he appreciated her help.
+Dawn, however, believed him, and decided to help.
+Her new found maturity took a step backward when she found out Buffy had left town.
+She soon got over it, and seemed happy he appreciated her help.

 Spike watched the Scoobies and the First, knowing there would come a reckoning.
 He didn't intend to break the promise he made to Buffy long ago, concerning Dawn's safety.
 After being manipulated by the First, he spent his nights carefully dissecting the root of all evil.